 Sharo Emshala almost never wore clothes of any kind.
 His skin was hairless, everywhere; smooth and pale blue and as polished as a marble statue.
-It was also decorated extravagantly with tattoos which looped and whorled across shoulder and belly and thigh, and which changed hourly to reflect his inner mood.
+It was also decorated extravagantly with tattoos which looped and whorled across shoulder and belly and thigh, and which changed quickly to reflect his inner mood.
 Right now, the scarification denoted some mixture of private amusement and mild frustration at the antics of ship and crew.
 He was the most long-standing of the humans aboard and seemed to have made a hobby, or perhaps a study, of the reactions of the Hand.
 Either way, he managed to have developed an uncanny knack of predicting when the ship's Mind was about to come out with some portentous declaration or madcap scheme.

 The One Hand Clapping made a sound as if it were clearing its throat.
 The crew stiffened almost imperceptibly, excepting T'wou whose attention remained focused on his breakfast drink.